University of North Carolina at Chapel Hill: Rivalries

 The South's Oldest Rivalry between North Carolina and its first opponent, the University of Virginia, was prominent throughout the first third of the twentieth century.
 The 119th meeting in football between two of the top public universities in the east occurred in October 2014.

 One of the fiercest rivalries is with Durham's Duke University.
 Located only eight miles from each other, the schools regularly compete in both athletics and academics.
 The Carolina-Duke rivalry is most intense, however, in basketball.
 With a combined eleven national championships in men's basketball, both teams have been frequent contenders for the national championship for the past thirty years.
 The rivalry has been the focus of several books, including Will Blythe's To Hate Like This Is to Be Happy Forever and was the focus of the HBO documentary Battle for Tobacco Road: Duke vs Carolina.

 Carolina holds an in-state rivalry with fellow Tobacco Road school, North Carolina State University.
-Since the mid-1970s, however, the Tar Heels have shifted their attention to Duke following a severe decline in NC State's basketball program (and the resurgence of Duke's basketball program) that reached rock bottom during Roy Williams' tenure as evidenced by their 4–36 record against the Tar Heels.
-The Wolfpack faithful still consider the rivalry the most bitter in the state despite the fact that it's been decades since Tar Heel supporters have acknowledged NC State as a rival.
 Combined, the two schools hold eight NCAA Championships and 27 ACC Championships in basketball.
 Students from each school often exchange pranks before basketball and football games.